eosfor/PSGraph/docs/Export-Graph.md

 ## PARAMETERS

 ### -EdgeFormatter
-A callback scriptblock used to customize layout of the graph edges
+A callback scriptblock used to customize layout of an edges of a graph

 ```yaml
 Type: Object